This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 For the dough:

-• Mix the flour and salt together.
-Use a pastry cutter or forks to cut in the butter and shortening until mixture resembles pea-sized crumbs.
-Add the water one tablespoon at a time, stirring between each until dough starts to come together.
+• Mix together 2 ½ cups all-purpose flour and 1 ½ teaspoons salt.
+Use a pastry cutter or forks to cut in ½ cup unsalted butter and ½ cup shortening until the mixture resembles pea-sized crumbs.
+Add 6-8 tablespoons ice water one tablespoon at a time, stirring between each until the dough starts to come together.

 • Press dough together, divide in two and then shape into a thick disks and wrap in plastic wrap.
 Refrigerate 30-60 minutes or up to 3 days.